 If you've used an Apple device for any extended period of time, you're probably already familiar with iCloud, Apple's content storage and syncing solution.
 However, you might be less au fait with iCloud+.

-Revealed at WWDC 2021, iCloud+ is a mixture of a rebrand for the iCloud service you know and love, plus some neat new additional features.
+Revealed at WWDC 2021, iCloud+ is a both a rebrand of the iCloud service you know and love, plus some neat new additional features.
 And we're here to tell you everything you need to know about it.

 What is iCloud+?

 At WWDC 2021, Apple announced something of a rebrand for its iCloud service with iCloud+.
-The newly-named service will roll out alongside iOS 15, iPadOS 15, and macOS Monterey in the fall, though you probably won't notice.
+The newly-named service rolled out alongside iOS 15 and iPadOS 15, though you might not have realized unless you were looking out for it.

-Though its name is similar to Apple's other paid services, iCloud+ actually doesn't change too much about what you know about iCloud today.
-It's not an extra tier or premium add-on.
-It's mainly just a new name for paid iCloud accounts.
+Though its name is similar to Apple's other paid services, iCloud+ actually doesn't change too much about what you knew about iCloud before.
+It's not an extra tier or a premium add-on.
+It's mainly just a new name for paid iCloud accounts, as Apple states:

 iCloud+ combines everything users love about iCloud with new premium features, including Hide My Email, expanded HomeKit Secure Video support, and an innovative new internet privacy service, iCloud Private Relay, at no additional cost.